tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_7.md

 Realizing time is slipping through our fingers like sand, I signal to my team.

-Without hesitation, we break cover, rushing towards the door with the desperation of the damned.
+Without hesitation, we break cover, rushing towards the doors with the desperation of the damned.
 Our footsteps echo loudly, a drumbeat to our frantic sprint.

 The soldiers, caught by surprise, react with trained efficiency, turning their weapons towards us.
 Bullets whiz past, close enough to singe the air.

 Tuyết, still protecting Luc, falls behind me, her movements hampered by the need to shield him.
 Lâm and Hùng flank her, providing cover fire.

-As we close the distance, the door begins to inch shut, the finality of it like a death knell.
+As we close the distance, the doors begin to inch shut, the finality of it like a death knell.
 I surge forward, throwing caution to the wind, firing my AK-47 in controlled bursts.

 A bullet grazes my thigh, a line of fire that almost buckles my knees.
 I grit my teeth against the pain, pushing through it.

 But it's too late.
-With a resounding clang, the door slams shut.
+With a resounding clang, the doors slam shut.

-Kicking at the door proves futile; the heavy steel doesn't even budge under the assault of our boots and shoulders.
+Kicking at the doors proves futile; the heavy steel doesn't even budge under the assault of our boots and shoulders.
 The sounds of the undead grow closer, a cacophony of groans and dragging feet encroaching from three directions.

 I reach into my pack, my fingers finding the cold, malleable block of Semtex.
 Lâm joins me as we work to set the charges, a race against the relentless advance of the undead.
 The corridors echo with their hungry moans, a chilling soundtrack to our desperate efforts.

-Lâm presses the plastic explosive along the door's seams.
+Lâm presses the plastic explosive along the doors' seams.
 I wire the charges, connecting them to a detonator.
 Our audience, the undead, draws ever closer, their disjointed limbs casting long, grotesque shadows that stretch towards us.

 Tuyết and Hùng stand ready, their weapons aimed at the encroaching horde.
 Luc clings to Tuyết, his small body pressed against hers.